MichaelKintscher/obsidian-scholar-helper/README.md

 A browser extension to help add papers to your Obsidian paper library to be managed with the Obsidian Scholar Plugin for Obsidian.
 I created this extension to support academics and researchers like myself.
 I hope you find it useful!

+**This extension currently supports Firefox.
+Mobile is not supported.**

 ## Overview

 This browser extension adds another way to send papers to your Obsidian Scholar paper library.
 The [Obsidian Scholar plugin](https://github.com/lolipopshock/obsidian-scholar) currently supports ArXiv and Semantic Scholar, both of which provide APIs that Obsidian Scholar uses to import papers.